×

 What is private student loan consolidation?

-Private student loan consolidation is a financial strategy that involves merging multiple private student loans into a single loan with a new lender.
-It simplifies your loan repayment process by combining your various loans into one, potentially making your monthly payments more manageable.
+Private student loan consolidation is the process of merging multiple private student loans into a single loan with a new lender.
+This approach simplifies your repayment process by consolidating various loans into one, making your monthly payments easier to manage.
+You replace your existing loans with a new one, which could have different terms and possibly a different interest rate.

 What is the difference between student loan consolidation and refinancing?